tfwright/spur/README.md

     config :spur, repo: MyApp.Repo
     ```

 3. Generate and run a migration that adds an "activities" table to your repo (see priv/test/migrations).
 To use a different table name, set the `activities_table_name` config.
+To use
+   `:uuid` primary key for your activities table, set the `uuid_primary_key_enabled` config to true.

 That's enough to start tracking arbitrary activities: